Rhabdomyolysis refers to a clinical syndrome characterised by skeletal muscle necrosis.

 Injury to myocytes leads to ATP depletion, increased intracellular calcium and leakage of intracellular contents.

-In rhabdomyolysis, regardless of aetiological mechanisms there is a final common pathway leading to muscle injury and leakage of intracellular content including CK and myoglobin.
+In rhabdomyolysis, regardless of aetiological mechanisms, there is a final common pathway leading to muscle injury and the leakage of intracellular content including CK and myoglobin.

-Myocyte injury leads depletion of adenosine triphosphate (ATP), which is the the main cellular source of energy.
+Myocyte injury leads to depletion of adenosine triphosphate (ATP), which is the main cellular source of energy.
 This causes increased intracellular calcium due to dysfunction of the normal Na/K-ATPase and Ca2+ATPase pumps.
-This require ATP to function and maintain myocyte integrity.
+This requires ATP to function and maintain myocyte integrity.

 Myoglobin damages the kidneys in three ways:

 Collectively, this enhances renal tubular ATP loss leading to ATN and AKI.
 In severe cases, this may require dialysis.
-Risk of AKI is highest with higher levels of CK as this suggest more extensive muscle necrosis.
-CK levels bellow 15,000-20,000 are unlikely to cause AKI unless there is concurrent pathology (e.g. hypovolaemia, sepsis, acidosis).
+The risk of AKI is highest with higher levels of CK as this suggests more extensive muscle necrosis.
+CK levels below 15,000-20,000 are less likely to cause AKI unless there is concurrent pathology (e.g. hypovolaemia, sepsis, acidosis).

 Rhabdomyolysis is characterised by a triad of myalgia, muscle weakness and dark urine (due to myoglobin).

 Presenting clinical features may be suggestive of the underlying cause.
 For example, a recent tibial fracture or crush injury.
 Clinical features of rhabdomyolysis itself are often vague with generalised myalgia and muscle weakness.